Portfolio-Orel/orel.web/README.md

-This is a website the presents [Orel Zilberman]'s work experience in the best way.
+This is a website the presents Orel Zilberman's work experience in the best way.